ankatus/dungeon-crawler/README.md

 Esc - Pause

 # Launching the game
+Get the correct version for your OS from [the release](https://github.com/ankatus/dungeon-crawler/releases/tag/v1.0)
 Windows: Unzip and execute.
 Linux: Extract, give execute rights and execute.
 (Full screen mode might not work correctly if you don't have 16:9 monitor aspect ratio)